 Now let’s be honest, 24 hours is not enough time to get under the surface of a city, so location is key.
-You’ll be pleased to know we have you covered at Hotel Challis in Potts Point.
-It’s a recently revamped gem: an elegant and timeless Hotel with its recent refurbishments paying homage to its traditional design yet retaining a modern twist perfectly nestled in the trendy area of Potts Point.
+You’ll be pleased to know we have you covered at any of our Sydney City properties, perfectly nestled in the trendy area of Potts Point.

-What you may remember as dark and seedy ally ways in Kings Cross and Potts Point have spawned into delicious and vibrant avenues, providing endless food and drink possibilities.
+What you may remember as dark and seedy alleyways in Kings Cross have spawned into delicious and vibrant avenues, providing endless food and drink possibilities.
 So to help you out, we thought we would fill you in on our perfect day in the area.

 9 AM: Coffee and Breakfast at Room 10, 10 Llankelly Place

 On a delicious ally way and only a few minutes walk from the hotel get your day started right with a trip to this pint-sized café.
 What it lacks in stature it makes up in awesomeness with its Dark Horse blend coffee brewed by local roasters Mecca.
 Start your day off strong with the ham, hollandaise, egg and chilli jam sandwich.
 Sit outside and take in the fresh morning air.
 It’s the perfect start to your day.

 10 AM: Strolling Through the Royal Botanic Gardens